schmeekygeek/backend-book/src/book/7-architectural-patterns.md

 \end{center}
 ```

 One of the biggest advantages of the microservice architecture is flexibility.
-If you have a change to make, you can simply do it in one of the services, instead of having to change it in the entire application and then stopping and restarting everything.
+If you have a change to make, you can simply do it in one of the services, instead of having to change it in the entire application and then stopping and starting everything.
 It also means that your application will be fault-tolerant, meaning if something goes wrong and one of the servers go down, you will still continue to serve users.
 Even though some of them will be affected by it, it is still better than not being able to serve users at all.

 The microservice architecture, if implemented correctly, is a great way to solve the problems with the monolithic architecture.
-But doing so incorrectly will lead to unnecessary complexity and maintenance costs.
+But implementing the microservices architecture without an appropriate reason will lead to unnecessary complexity and maintenance costs.